-This Official Statement, which includes the front cover page, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale by the Authority of its Single Family Mortgage Class I Bonds, 2018 Series C (Non-AMT) (the "2018 Series C Bonds").
-The 2018 Series C Bonds are being issued pursuant to the Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and the 2018C Series Indenture dated as of August 1, 2018 (the "2018C Series Indenture" and, together with the Master Indenture, the "Indenture"), each between the Authority and ZB, National Association dba Zions Bank (formerly, Zions First National Bank), as Trustee (the "Trustee").
+This Official Statement, which includes the front cover page, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale by the Authority of its Single Family Mortgage Bonds in the series and subseries shown above (the "2018 Series A Bonds," the "2018 Series B-1 Bonds," the "2018 Series B-2 Bonds" and, together with the 2018 Series B-1 Bonds, the "2018 Series B Bonds" and, collectively, the "2018 Series AB Bonds").
+The 2018 Series AB Bonds are being issued pursuant to the Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and the 2018AB Series Indenture dated as of May 1, 2018 (the "2018AB Series Indenture" and, together with the Master Indenture, the "Indenture"), each between the Authority and ZB, National Association dba Zions Bank (formerly, Zions First National Bank), as Trustee (the "Trustee").
 Capitalized terms used herein and not defined have the meanings specified in the Indenture.
 See "SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE" in Appendix A to this Official Statement.

-This Part I provides a description of the terms of the 2018 Series C Bonds, the sources and uses of funds in connection with the 2018 Series C Bonds, certain program assumptions and other matters specifically related to the offering and issuance of the 2018 Series C Bonds.
-Part II provides general background information about the Authority, a description of the assets and moneys in the Trust Estate pledged to secure all of the Bonds issued, and which in the future may be issued, under the Master Indenture (including the 2018 Series C Bonds), certain risks associated with such Bonds and Trust Estate and an overview of the Authority's Single Family Mortgage Program pursuant to which Mortgage Loans relating to the Trust Estate (either individually or supporting mortgage-backed securities ("MBS")) have been and will be purchased.
+This Part I provides a description of the terms of the 2018 Series AB Bonds, the sources and uses of funds in connection with the 2018 Series AB Bonds, certain program assumptions and other matters specifically related to the offering and issuance of the 2018 Series AB Bonds.
+Part II provides general background information about the Authority, a description of the assets and moneys in the Trust Estate pledged to secure all of the Bonds issued, and which in the future may be issued, under the Master Indenture (including the 2018 Series AB Bonds), certain risks associated with such Bonds and Trust Estate and an overview of the Authority's Single Family Mortgage Program pursuant to which Mortgage Loans relating to the Trust Estate (either individually or supporting mortgage-backed securities ("MBS")) have been and will be purchased.

 This introduction is not a summary of this Official Statement.
 It is only a brief description of and guide to, and is qualified by the information contained in, the entire Official Statement, including the front cover page, this Part I, Part II hereof and the Appendices hereto, and the documents summarized or described herein.
 A full review should be made of this entire Official Statement.
-The offering of the 2018 Series C Bonds to potential investors is made only by means of this entire Official Statement.
-This Official Statement does not constitute a contract between the Authority or the Underwriters and any one or more owners of the 2018 Series C Bonds.
+The offering of the 2018 Series AB Bonds to potential investors is made only by means of this entire Official Statement.
+This Official Statement does not constitute a contract between the Authority or the Underwriters and any one or more owners of the 2018 Series AB Bonds.